Table of Contents

-It is no secret that exercise is essential for a healthy body.
+It’s no secret that exercise is essential for a healthy body.
 Adequate physical activity has been linked to improved cardiovascular health, weight management, enhanced sleep and better mental health, among other things.

-A 2018 study, for example, found that just 10 minutes of mild exertion resulted in improved cognitive ability in healthy young adults.
+A 2018 study found that just 10 minutes of mild exertion resulted in improved cognitive ability in healthy young adults.

-The study, published in Proceedings of the National Academy of Sciences, used functional magnetic resonance imaging to look at the brains of 36 young people shortly after 10 minutes of very light cycling on a recumbent exercise bike.
+The study, published in Proceedings of the National Academy of Sciences, used functional magnetic resonance imaging (MRI) to look at the brains of 36 young people shortly after 10 minutes of very light cycling on a recumbent exercise bike.
 They found heightened activity in the hippocampus and surrounding brain regions, plus better connectivity between the hippocampus and cortical areas that are linked to detailed memory processing.

-“The hippocampus is critical for the creation of new memories; it’s one of the first regions of the brain to deteriorate as we get older,” project co-leader Michael Yassa to Science Daily.
+“The hippocampus is critical for the creation of new memories; it’s one of the first regions of the brain to deteriorate as we get older,” explained project co-leader Michael Yassa to Science Daily.

 The University of California neuroscientist added that these changes may positively affect the brain long-term, but even 10-minute periods of exercise showed immediate results.

 They also found that the participants who exercised performed better afterwards on a difficult memory test.

 One way that exercise may improve memory is through triggering a protein that boosts brain cell growth.
 A study published in the journal Cell Metabolism in 2016 discovered that when muscles are exercised, they produce a protein called cathepsin B. It travels to the brain and triggers nerve cell growth in the hippocampus.

 Part of the study involved putting previously inactive students through four months of regular aerobic exercise.
 Researchers found that as the “couch potatoes” became fitter, the more cathepsin B they had in their blood and the better they performed on memory tests.